 How do I find an engineer?

-We recommend you engage a Chartered Professional Engineer or a Chartered Member of Engineering New Zealand with experience in residential earthquake damage assessments in Greater Christchurch.
+We recommend you engage a Chartered Professional Engineer or a Chartered Member of Engineering New Zealand with experience in residential damage assessments related to the natural disaster you have experienced.
 Chartered Professional Engineers and Chartered Members of Engineering New Zealand are competence-assessed professionals who are bound to comply with the Code of Ethical Conduct and undertake continuing professional development.

 The type of engineer you will need to engage will depend on what you want them to look at.
-Usually a geotechnical or structural engineer will be needed to assess earthquake damage.
+Usually a geotechnical or structural engineer will be needed to assess damage resulting from natural disasters.
 Talk to your engineer about whether they have the right competencies to carry out the assessment you need.

 When you engage an engineer, it’s really important to be clear about what you're asking the engineer to do and the reinstatement standard in your insurance policy.
 We recommend using an engagement letter that sets this all out in writing after you've had your initial discussions with the engineer.

-Using the letter makes sure everyone has the same understanding of the engineer’s role and what they have been asked to do.
+Using an engagement letter makes sure everyone has the same understanding of the engineer’s role and what they have been asked to do.

 What happens after I engage an engineer?

 When you engage an engineer, you can expect them to discuss with you what their role is and what you can expect from them.
-They should ask you about your property and how it changed through the earthquake.
+They should ask you about your property and how it changed through the natural disaster.

-You should give the engineer any information you have about the condition of your property before the earthquake and how it was affected by the earthquake.
+You should give the engineer any information you have about the condition of your property before the natural disaster and how it was affected by the natural disaster.
 This includes your experiences and any other evidence that you have; for example, photos.
-The engineer will also need to see any other reports you have about the property and how the earthquake affected it.
-For example, if you are engaging a structural engineer, show them any reports from a geotechnical engineer, surveying reports, aerial photographs, and cavity critter footage of your underfloor area.
+The engineer will also need to see any other reports you have about the property and how the natural disaster affected it.
+For example, if you are engaging a structural engineer, show them any reports from a geotechnical engineer, surveying reports, aerial photographs, and Cavity Critter footage of your underfloor area.
 The engineer should also look at a copy of your property file from the Council.

-After their visit, the engineer will write you a report outlining their opinion on what earthquake damage your home has suffered and how it can be reinstated to meet the standard set out in your insurance policy.
+After their visit, the engineer will write you a report outlining their opinion on what damage your home has suffered and how it can be reinstated to meet the standard set out in your insurance policy.
 Engineering New Zealand’s report framework has been developed for assessment of earthquake damage, however it's a good guide for what a report should cover for all natural disaster damage assessments.
 You can ask your engineer to set out their report using this framework, or adapting this for the natural disaster you have experienced.
 Engineering New Zealand is updating the framework for all natural disasters.
 This will be available soon.